 When it comes to more everyday situations like family gatherings or celebrations, Dr. Brianna Kuzbyt, Au.D., audiologist, says the best approach is to have a plan.

 “You should plan your hearing protection strategy just as you would plan to avoid other illnesses,” she says.
 “For example, if you’re in a room with loud noises or music, move as far away from the speakers as possible, or take a break occasionally to go to a quiet area in the building.”

-The American Speech-Language-Hearing Association (ASHA) also says that many non-noise factors can put you at risk for tinnitus, as well.
+Many non-noise factors can put you at risk for tinnitus, per the American Speech-Language-Hearing Association (ASHA).

 - High blood pressure

 - Head injuries

 What are the treatments for tinnitus?

 Some think that once you have tinnitus, there’s nothing you can do about it.
 This is not true, the doctors say.
 There are several management options that can make life easier for individuals with tinnitus.

 “Tinnitus education can help demystify the condition and help people manage it better,” says Dr. Scaglione.
 “Sound enrichment can be helpful — many different options are available from simple tabletop devices to devices that you wear directly on your ears.
 There are even sound apps for your phone that help to distract from the tinnitus and can also help with managing stress, which is often a tinnitus trigger.”